Travel Guides

 • T-shirt

 If you want the original brand, you can buy these trekking items in your home country.
 If you will make them cheaper, you can buy them in Thamel before the Mt.
 Everest Base Camp trek.
-Do note that you can rent all this trekking gear from Kathmandu for less than $100.
+Do note that you can also rent all trekking gear from Kathmandu for less than $100.

 What does a typical day on the EBC trek Look like?